 Language programs are offered to students who may not be prepared for direct matriculation at a foreign university.
 They are generally offered in smaller cities that allow for greater cultural immersion and language practice.
 Students on these programs will mainly focus on language acquisition and will have the opportunity to further develop their reading, writing, and speaking skills in the host country’s language.

 Nursing programs are offered to students in Georgetown’s School of Nursing and Health Studies.
-These programs offer the clinical component necessary for students to receive transfer credit toward their degree.
+These programs offer the clinical component necessary for you to receive transfer credit toward your degree.

-Programs with service learning courses offer students the opportunity to work with underserved communities as part of study abroad.
-Students’ course objectives and community work are integrated.
-The aim of service learning courses is to allow students to gain a deeper understanding of the host culture while facilitating an in-depth perspective on course content through these experiences.
+Programs with service learning courses offer the opportunity to work with underserved communities as part of study abroad.
+Course objectives and community work are integrated.
+The aim of service learning courses is to allow you to gain a deeper understanding of the host culture while facilitating an in-depth perspective on course content through these experiences.

 OGE Accessibilty Statement

-To learn more about the resources for students on campus and also for advice on how to request accommodations overseas, please visit the Georgetown Academic Resource Center’s website.
+To learn more about the resources available for you on campus and also for advice on how to request accommodations overseas, please visit the Georgetown Academic Resource Center’s website.
 Additional support can be found on the Mobility International website.